wesleyjr01/rest_api_flask/README.md

 # rest_api_flask
-This repo will be constructed while I go trhough the course[https://www.udemy.com/course/rest-api-flask-and-python/]
+This repo will be constructed while I go through the [REST APIs with Flask and Python - COURSE](https://www.udemy.com/course/rest-api-flask-and-python/).